 - Vegan or Vegetarian: Use a plant-based sausage substitute or plant-based ground in place of sausage.
 Swap vegan cheese substitute for regular cheese, or omit cheese.

-Italian Stuffed Cubanelle Peppers
+Stuffed Cubanelle Peppers

 - 4 cubanelle peppers topped & seeded